 The Solution: FLEXLAB®

-The newly operational FLEXLAB® at Berkeley Lab provided a world-class facility for testing and optimizing integrated building systems under real-world conditions and maintaining the high performance of the building once it is occupied.
+The newly operational U.S. Department of Energy's FLEXLAB® facility at Lawrence Berkeley National Laboratory (Berkeley Lab) provided a world-class facility for testing and optimizing integrated building systems under real-world conditions and maintaining the high performance of the building once it is occupied.
 FLEXLAB takes the guesswork out of creating a comfortable work environment in an energy-efficient building and provides other benefits, as well.

 Download the full case study here: Genentech